Aikido Security vs. Checkmarx: Comparison & Expert Reviews For 2026

 | AWS ECR | ✅ | ✅ |

 Both platforms lean heavily into “meet developers where they are,” offering broad coverage across source code hosts, CI/CD tools, ticketing systems, chat, and popular IDEs so you can embed security without redesigning your toolchain.
-Aikido focuses on giving you fast, low-friction connectors for modern SaaS dev stacks, while Checkmarx layers in very deep SDLC coverage and richer IDE and pipeline integrations tuned for large enterprises with complex workflows.
+Aikido focuses on giving you fast, low-friction connectors for modern SaaS dev stacks, while Checkmarx leans on its enterprise tenure, exploitable path analysis that traces vulnerabilities down to specific call paths, and legacy-language depth for large regulated organizations with mature AppSec teams.

 Aikido Security vs. Checkmarx Security, Compliance & Reliability